fbpx Download Search Left Arrow Right Arrow Down Arrow Close Play Button Facebook Instagram linkedin Icon Cloud 1 Icon Cloud

 FAQs

 These batteries are bigger than a home battery.
 A typical household battery (often used to store rooftop solar energy) might have a storage capacity of up to about 10 kilowatt-hours (kWh).
 This might be enough to power your average household for a day.
-On the other hand, community batteries range from 100 kWh to five megawatt-hours (MWh) in capacity, enough to power a small neighbourhood for a few hours during peak demand, typically in the evening.
+On the other hand, community batteries range from ~40kWh to 20 megawatt-hours (MWh) in capacity.

 Community batteries can be connected ‘in front of the meter’ to the electricity network; that is, they are located outside of your home or property and connected to the local network as a standalone unit.
 A community battery would typically be located at the street level close to where electricity is being consumed and generated.